SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Where all the newly generated folders and assets will be generated.
+Define where all the newly generated folders and assets will be generated.

 </details>